enekofb/k8s-terraform-ansible-sample/README.md

 This lab requires the `cfssl` and `cfssljson` binaries.
 Download them from the [cfssl repository](https://pkg.cfssl.org).

+- Added playbook in order to setup the certs

 ### Install CFSSL (for Mac Osx)

 ```